shubham9319/ansible-project/lamp_ubuntu/roles/php/README.md

 # Apache on Ubuntu

 This playbook will install the PHP on an Ubuntu machine.
-Varaible changes will be done in `vars/main.yml` variable file.
+Variable changes will be done in `vars/main.yml` variable file.

 ## Settings

-For.ex: roles/php/vars/main.yml
+For. ex: roles/php/vars/main.yml

 - `http_host`: your domain name.